microsoft/sarif-js-sdk/packages/sarif-matcher-utils/README.md

 The [Static Analysis Result Interchange Format (SARIF)](https://docs.oasis-open.org/sarif/sarif/v2.1.0/csprd01/sarif-v2.1.0-csprd01.html) is comprehensive spec that provides a standardized schema for tools running static analysis.
 For tools producing SARIF output, it's useful to be able to test that output to validate it conforms to the SARIF JSON schema.

-This library helps achieve that through custom matchers for the Jest testing library.
+This library helps achieve that through a custom matcher utility, which allows for assertion extensions for popular test libraries such as `jest` and `vitest`.
 It uses the SARIF JSON Schema to validate the log structure against the actual schema, which helps ensure flexibility when matching whole or partial portions of that schema.

 ## Installation